MakeShiftArtist/api-docs/docs/monke.md

 __responses__

-- 401 - Not AuthorizedNo Authorization header was included with this request
+- 401 - Not Authorized
+No Authorization header was included with this request

 ```JSON
 {